The Legality of Employment Bonds and Employee Rights

-I agree that there are employees who abscond without even letting the employer know any thing or without a proper handing over.
-But what I have said is that employment bond is illegal as per law and I am not the law making authority but it is the law made just to avoid bonded labour system which had lots of drawbacks and due to which even the second generations of the indebted persons are forced to work.
-The matter is very serious in agriculture sector in many parts of India especially in the areas where human rights are not well known among the labour class.
+I agree that there are employees who abscond without even letting the employer know anything or without proper handover.
+However, what I have said is that employment bonds are illegal as per law.
+I am not the law-making authority, but the law is made to avoid the bonded labor system, which had many drawbacks.
+Due to this system, even the second generations of indebted persons are forced to work.
+The matter is very serious in the agriculture sector in many parts of India, especially in areas where human rights are not well known among the labor class.
 Perhaps the system is not in place in Kerala because of the awareness about their rights.
-Of course, it has put in its own drawbacks in Kerala which is considered to be the cradle of Trade Unions and collective bargaining.
+Of course, it has its own drawbacks in Kerala, which is considered to be the cradle of Trade Unions and collective bargaining.

 It is right that the employer will always think that his employees should work with him always.
-But when the employer fails to keep up the promises given to the candidate at the time of his entry, why don't the employee think of leaving him?
-Is it proper that when an employee decides to leave the employer can retain the certificates and spoil his career.
-If any employer is doing so, I must say that that is wrong and that will be deemed as BONDED labour.
+But when the employer fails to keep up the promises given to the candidate at the time of his entry, why shouldn't the employees think of leaving?
+Is it proper that when an employee decides to leave, the employer can retain the certificates and spoil his career?
+If any employer is doing so, I must say that it is wrong and will be deemed as bonded labor.
 Even collecting the certificates as a precaution is a bad sign.
-Why should we collect it, because we are in fear that the employee will leave when he gets a "better" opportunity.
-Why don't we ourselves give him that "better" opportunity.
-We know that we can not retain labour and the labour knows that we will lose the job any time.
+Why should we collect them?
+Because we fear that the employee will leave when he gets a "better" opportunity?
+Why don't we ourselves give him that "better" opportunity?
+We know that we cannot retain labor, and the labor knows that we will lose the job at any time.

-Therefore, a generalisation is not possible and we should not blindly say that we can go ahead with collecting certificates and signing employment bonds.
-Labour Laws are made to benefit the poor employees and we are supposed to follow it.
-The Laws are made to protect their interests.
+Therefore, a generalization is not possible, and we should not blindly say that we can go ahead with collecting certificates and signing employment bonds.
+Labor Laws are made to benefit the poor employees, and we are supposed to follow them.
+The laws are made to protect their interests.

 Regards,